Building Equitable and Sustainable Sport Communities

-Participation in an athletic experience offers us a pathway to investigate difficult questions of what inclusion means under pressure.
-We believe competitive sport communities can play a vital role in helping us better understand fairness and how we develop our sense of justice.
+Participation in an athletic experience offers us a pathway to investigate the difficult questions of what inclusion means under pressure.
+We believe competitive sport communities play a vital role in helping us better understand fairness and how we develop our sense of justice.

 “Champions keep playing until they get it right.” — Billie Jean King

 Forge Teams mission is to build leaders and foster equity through community organizing, educational programming, and competitive sports.

 Measure Support with Motivation

 America’s $19-billion youth sports industry has changed the playing field.
 We’ve unintentionally intensified inequities between and within communities using America’s greatest pastime: sport.
 The race to the podium has undermined many physical and psychological benefits of sport participation.